-Again, we realise that this is challenging in an online world full of influencers recommending every product under the sun, but it’s worth doing to protect the earth.
+Again, I realise that this is challenging in a competitive online world full of businesses and influences recommending every product under the sun, but it’s worth doing to protect the planet.

-The fashion industry is the third most polluting industry around the globe—and we need to change this.
+The fashion industry is the third most polluting industry globally — and we need to change this.
 Fast.

 Creating a capsule wardrobe for every month is also a great way to re-focus your wardrobe and utilise limited pieces to ultimately get the most wear out of them.